AlexanderJohnston/Interview.Rover/README.md

 ## Purpose

-This program was written in 2017 to join DealerOn and it serves as a high quality example of my ability to write code.
+This program was written in 2017 to join DealerOn as part of their interview process and it serves as a high quality example of my ability to write code.
+I was so proud of it that I have it pinned on my GitHub profile for interviewers.

 ## Usage